 PartnerMD Members: Your Guide to TelehealthMonday, March 30, 2020

-Last week, we announced our expanded telehealth capabilities to help provide even better care during this time.
-You now have even more access to your PartnerMD physician thanks to the ability to conduct a secure telehealth visit via video without having to come into the office.
+PartnerMD’s telehealth capabilities help provide even more access to your doctor thanks to the ability to conduct a secure telehealth visit via video without having to come into the office.

 But we know “telehealth” doesn’t really tell you all you need to know.
 We’ve prepared this FAQ guide to provide you that information.
 If you have any questions, don’t hesitate to reach out.